 The Enumclaw plateau area provides habitat for many species of wildlife.
 A great place to find them is along Boise Creek.
 The creek originates in the foothills east of Enumclaw, flows west through the golf course, across the plateau just south of town, and into the White River.
 In and along the creek are a variety of fish, amphibians, mammals, rodents, insects, and birds.
-Some of them are represented here.
+Many of them are represented on this page.

 Salmon and Trout

 Four species of salmon make their way into Boise Creek from Puget Sound each year.
 They travel up the Puyallup River and into the White River before finding their way into the creek.
 We first see the salmon at the end of summer when the blackberries along our country roads are ripe; the salmon often appear following a day of rain.
 The first to arrive are usually the Pink (or Humpback) salmon.
 They show up in great numbers in odd-numbered years and are soon followed in lesser quantities by first the Chinook (or King) salmon and a few weeks later the Coho (or Silver) salmon.
 Toward the end of the year many Chum (or Dog) salmon come into the creek.
 The spawning season may last well into December.
 There is also a spring run of Chinook salmon, but the creek is usually flowing so fast and deep during this time that they are difficult to see.

 Here are some salmon videos provided by King County Department of Natural Resources and Parks.
 They were filmed at the Lower Boise Creek Restoration Project site where Boise Creek flows into the White River.
 The historic alluvial fan at the mouth of Boise Creek was abandoned a century ago when the railroad relocated Boise Creek into an overly steep ditch.
 The Lower Boise Creek Channel Restoration Project, completed in 2010, was designed to restore and expand salmon habitat, including spawning for spring and fall Chinook.
 The project site is now used extensively for spawning and rearing by salmon and trout.